Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 ### Configure our GitHub workflow

 Now create a folder in the repository called `.github` and underneath another folder called `workflows`.
-In the workflows folder we will create a YAML file called `rotate-vm-passwords`.
+In the workflows folder we will create a YAML file called `rotate-vm-passwords.yaml`.
 The YAML file can also be accessed [HERE](https://github.com/Pwd9000-ML/Azure-VM-Password-Management/blob/master/.github/workflows/rotate-vm-passwords.yaml).

 ```yaml
 name: Update Azure VM passwords